marwinkirchhofs/m_code_manager/notes.md

   you are using xips at all), you need to first make sure that xips are set up via the make target (or an according vivado-loaded tcl function).
 Then run synth/impl in whatever way you want from the gui
+* command function signatures: for optional arguments, default value convention/requirements
+    * If there is no semantic meaning in a default value, then just go for None -> works as well to make an argparse argument optional.
+The usecase would be if a command (like 'config' in hdl) can handle multiple options, but doesn't necessarily have to do all of those
+    * Only if there is a semantic meaning, do True/False or whatever else suitable.
+The usecase is more of a parameter that you need to decide about the flow, but where a default value makes sense.
+    * Pay attention that the argument command (store, store_* etc) depends on the type of default argument that you specify